Andrew-Jayne/RPyG/_docs&plans/z_combat-update-plan.md

-also want to add elementals to magic use (frost will reduce atk after 3 attacks, or 5% chance to freeze, persistent burning damange (10 per turn for 3 turns), elctric (15% chance to paralize?))
+also want to add elementals to magic use (frost will reduce atk after 3 attacks, or 5% chance to freeze, persistent burning damage (10 per turn for 3 turns), electric (15% chance to paralize?))

-add more flavor to melee and ranged attacks (heavy/ light wepons)(consumables?)
+add more flavor to melee and ranged attacks (heavy/ light weapons)(consumables?)

-want to add resistences.
+want to add resistances.

 Add human actors have the option to have potions and gold?